Mungia: History

 By this means on 1 August 1376, under the Fueros of Logroño, the borough of Mungia was created in the centre of an anteiglesia (a village or municipal district specific to the Basque provinces) similar in extent to the Parish) of the same name.
 Both belonged to the merindad of Uribe (an important and bigger borough which defended and governed all the towns and country houses inside its boundaries), and each had an autonomous municipality.
 In the same way, they each had their own representation in the Juntas of Gernika (the governmental council representing the people of Biscay), numbering 69 for the anteiglesia and 15 for the borough.
 But the fact of designating a borough did not avoid a great number of fights in the area.
 Thus, there were various episodes of different nature, arising from the wars between the factions.
 Just to name a few of the most important of those small skirmishes, we mention the battle of Berteiz or the battle of Mungia, which took place on 27 April 1479 and in which the factions of Oinaz and Ganboa, enemies up to that moment, formed an alliance to fight against the Earl of Haro.

 Leaving these episodes aside, life in Mungia is thought to have been calm.
 Economic activity was mainly based on farming, with a few mills located on the banks of the many streams which washed the area, as well as small craft workshops settled down in the borough.

 The daily round was rarely disturbed.
 In 1602 there was a fire, and a larger fire 1778 on 9 November with fourteen of the main buildings in the village burned down.
-From this time, to prevent accidents happening, all inflammable products such as straw, wood and coal were stored in a place outside the enceinte.
+From this time, to prevent accidents happening, all flammable products such as straw, wood and coal were stored in a place outside the enceinte.
 This site was known as Atzekaldeta, a basque name which refers to the location of the place in the rear part of the town.

 Thus time passed quietly for both the borough of Mungia and the anteiglesia of the same name.
-They were independent entities, although they joined together for the sake of some services and improvements.
+They were independent entities, although they joined for the sake of some services and improvements.
 Thus, the school was common to both, and when the time arrived to canalise the water from the Gondramendi mountain to the village both shared the expenditure.
 Little by little, more tasks were performed together and as a result of this co-operation even bigger problems arose leading to the idea of joining both bodies and becoming one unique entity.